Delhi Sarai Rohilla–Bandra Terminus Garib Rath Express

 The 12215 / 12216 Delhi Sarai Rohilla–Bandra Terminus Garib Rath Express is a Superfast Express train of the Garib Rath category belonging to Indian Railways – Northern Railway zone that runs between and in India.
-It has Ghaziabad-based WAP-5.
+It has Ghaziabad-based WAP-5 (earlier was WDM-3A).

 It operates as train number 12215 from Delhi Sarai Rohilla to Bandra Terminus and as train number 12216 in the reverse direction, serving the states of Delhi, Haryana, Rajasthan, Gujarat and Maharashtra.

 When the train was introduced, it ran only up to being subsequently extended to Mumbai Bandra Terminus.